At a glance

 - If you collect information about individuals for any reason other than your own personal, family or household purposes, you need to comply.

 - The UK data protection regime is set out in the DPA 2018, along with the GDPR (which also forms part of UK law).
 It takes a flexible, risk-based approach which puts the onus on you to think about and justify how and why you use data.

 - The ICO regulates data protection in the UK.
-We offer advice and guidance, promote good practice, carry out audits and advisory visits, consider complaints, monitor compliance and take enforcement action where appropriate.
+We offer advice and guidance, promote good practice, carry out audits, consider complaints, monitor compliance and take enforcement action where appropriate.